mycordaapp/continuations/docs/design-notes.md

 }
 ```

-Taking a simple example, when `step 1` is completed it results are stored in key-value store and fact that the step has
+Taking a simple example, when `step 1` is completed it results are stored in a key-value store and the fact that the
-completed is also stored.
+step has completed is also stored.
 So in the event of a restart the associated block

 ```kotlin
 continuation.execBlock("step1", 1::class) {